Design Our Digital Future

 Confederation College’s Electrical Engineering Technology three-year diploma program is an advanced course of study that places special emphasis on computerized electronic control applications using state-of-the-art DCS, PLCs, drive systems, as well as today’s leading panel and PC-based SCADA/HMI packages.
 You’ll learn about electronics and computer fundamentals, applied mathematics, telecommunications, networks, automation control systems, process control systems and power systems.

 - Learn about electric machines and drives, PLCs, computer networks, wireless technology, power systems, embedded control systems, process control systems

 - Two optional co-op work placements give you experience in the field

-- Accredited by the Ontario Association of Certified Engineering Technicians and Technologists (OACETT)
+- Recognized by the Ontario Association of Certified Engineering Technicians and Technologists (OACETT)

 - Continue on to a university engineering degree and a career path as a professional engineer through Lakehead University’s transfer program

 Graduates of the technology program have been successful in positions working with electrical power generation, electrical power distribution, industrial automation and controls, telecommunications, computer networking, engineering firms, electrical and electronic design, electronics repair and maintenance, and the electrical trades, to name a few.
-See our employer page to find out some of the companies that hire our graduates.
+VIEW … a list of companies that hire our graduates …

-Graduates of the three-year program often have the advantage in hiring situations and tend to go on to advanced positions including design and managerial positions and tend to earn a higher salary.
-Also, graduates of this program have the opportunity to finish their Electrical Engineering degree with Lakehead University, through Lakehead’s college transition program.
+Graduates of the three-year program often have the advantage in hiring situations and go on to advanced positions including design and managerial positions and tend to earn a higher salary.